m-varma-group/m-varma-group/Firebase Setup Guide.md

 export { db };
 ```

-Replace the placeholder strings with your Firebase config keys from Step 1.4.
+Add the keys to env from your Firebase config keys from Step 1.4.

 ### 2.3 Test Firebase Setup